University of Buckingham

 • Child presenting with a recent onset limp

-• Child with first seizure and chronic cough
+• Child presenting with first seizure

 • Precocious puberty